Two-band Conduction and Nesting Instabilities in Superconducting Ba$_2$CuO$_{3+\delta}$: a First Principles Study: Methods and Structures

 In {\sc wien2k}, the basis size was determined by $R_{mt}K_{max}=7$ with augmented-plane-wave sphere radii $R_{mt}$ (in $a.u.$): Cu, 1.71; O, 1.47; and 2.50 for Ba.
 For {\sc fplo} the default orbitals were used.
 For both codes, the Brillouin zone was sampled by a dense mesh containing up to 8,000 $k$-points to check the energetics and fine band structures (specifically, small energy gaps) carefully.

 Structural optimization for the doped cases was carried out with the {\sc VASP} code \cite{vasp}, using an energy cutoff of 600 eV.
 This code is efficient for the supercells, which contain up to 50 atoms.
 The lattice parameters were optimized, while the internal structural parameters were relaxed until all forces were less than 0.01 eV/\AA.
+(See SM for further information \cite{sm}.)

+Correlation effects of the electronic properties are always a consideration in cuprates.
+The most used procedure is to include Hubbard $U$ and Hund's exchange $J_H$ parameters in the DFT+U procedure \cite{erik}.
+We have done this for the insulating $\delta=0$ compound.
+For the metallic and superconducting phase $\delta\sim 1/4$, calculations neglecting $U$ give more realistic (sometimes excellent \cite{wep1992}) Fermi surfaces and energetics while excitations, which we do not address here, require dynamical calculations including $U$ \cite{dmft}.

+There is no single accepted method for calculating $U$, with various proposals depending on procedure, on the choice of `atomic orbital' (which might even be a Wannier orbital), and on the choice of treating the dynamical correlations.
+We discuss the commonly employed single band expression for nearest neighbor exchange coupling of spins $J=4t^2/U$ to provide a guide to the magnitude of magnetic coupling, and use $U$=7 eV in quantities we provide, unless otherwise stated.
+For a range of values around this choice of $U$ (which has been calculated \cite{SashaL1995,aza1991,ku2002} and applied with realistic results several times before) physical properties typically vary modestly with the choice of $U$.